When comparisons become sinful

 1. Ask Jesus how He sees people

 It is amazing what new insight we can get when we ask Jesus what He thinks of the people we are inclined to compare ourselves with.
-The Holy Spirit will often convict us to love others, as Christ loves us.
+The Holy Spirit will often convict us to love others and love ourselves, just as Christ loves us.

-Often, our perceptions of others are heavily influenced by our personal insecurities, pride, biases and grudges.
-Let us stop and check if our thoughts and actions are inspired by the Holy Spirit or by our own “fleshy” influences.
+Often, our perceptions of others are heavily influenced by our personal insecurities, pride, biases, and grudges.
+Let us stop and check if our thoughts and actions are inspired by God’s Holy Spirit or by our own “fleshly” influences.
+Only the Holy Spirit will lead us to new life, while the flesh will lead us to destructive ways.

 3. Remember we are always before a cloud of witnesses

-Many of us tend to think that our thoughts are secret and that no knows what is in our hearts and our minds.
+Many of us tend to think that no knows what is in our hearts and our minds.
 The Bible says that God knows and that we are always before a cloud of witnesses, comprising past generations of believers who are now with God.
-When we have such a large audience for our thoughts, we would perhaps be more cautious with our thinking patterns!
+When we have such a large audience for our thoughts, we would perhaps be more cautious with our thinking patterns.

 Hebrews 12:1 ESV Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us,